 - Serve this delicious Indian street style samosa with ketchup, tamarind chutney, or green chutney

 - The important key to getting a crispy and flaky samosa is to make the firm dough with accurate ingredients.
 Especially change in oil or water quantity will change the end product

 - It is also important to roll the dough evenly neither too thick nor too thin to get the best samosa

 - Frying the samosas in low heat delivers perfectly fried, blister-free, flaky, and crispy samosa

 - This samosa is a vegan-friendly snack dish that can be served for tea time, party, lunch buffets, or as a starter for any meals

-Samosa will not turn crispy, if the samosa dough is soft or if the samosa is fried in very hot oil.
-These two things makes the samosa to turn soggy and soft.
+Samosa will not turn crispy, if the samosa dough is soft or if it is fried in very hot oil.
+These two things make them turn soggy and soft.
 So it is important to knead a tight dough and also to fry the samosas in low medium heat.